 Prepare yourself for repetition and marketing diversity, because omnipresence is about to become your new long-term strategy.

 What do you think about omnipresence in marketing?
-Who are the first brand to mind when you think about denim jeans?
+Who is the first brand to mind when you think about denim jeans?
 Leave a comment or send us a message!